PHY3009/assignment_9/README.md

-This script loads a dataset into python and then plots and saves all data in a figure.
+This script loads a dataset into python and then plots and saves a figure of the mean of the data in each column.

 To use the script you can call it from the Shell by typing: